 Hoppa över navigation

-We initiated and analysed eight evaluations and documents relating to the project, including a forensic investigation by EY.
+We initiated and analysed six evaluations and documents relating to the project, including a forensic investigation by EY.
+We have also reviewed two complaints submitted to the Swedish Media Ombudsman by individuals concerned in Uganda.
 We are now making the findings and the primary source documents fully public.

 Executivesummary:Threekeyfindings